-We can leverage the work by the Montana State University group, who have developed a feature recognition algorithm for SDO observations.
+We can leverage the work by the Montana State University group, who have developed a feature recognition algorithm for SDO observations (Schuh et al., 2014).
 Various combinations of different structures/phenomena can be incorporated into the pipeline we are proposing and tested for efficacy.